JJFrisch/Dimensional-Motion/README.md

 # Dimensional-Motion
 Algorims to analyze data with noise or complex speeds.
 Deals with acceleration, speed, trends, and maxes and mins.
-Based off of a AP Physics lab.
+Based off of an AP Physics lab.

 Overview: Task is to analyze data collected in a physics lab.
 Will assess the following: